whatwolf/freepicture-ai-assets-hub/README.md

-# Picfre Creative Resources: High-Quality Visual Assets
+# NEW Creative Resources: High-Quality Visual Assets

 Welcome to the official community resource repository for freepicture.cc.
 Our project provides a massive, accessible library of over 710,000 AI-generated images specifically designed for creators, developers, and designers.